10 Facts & Stats About Learning Retention You’ll Want to Remember

 4) Build Personalized Learning Journeys

 Your people are individuals with their own learning styles and tactics for remembering information, so giving them the same information in the same format isn’t beneficial.
 Creating personalized learning journeys based on what each employee wants to achieve and how they learn best means they’re more likely to engage with and remember courses.
-Managers should schedule regular check-ins with employees at key points during the journey to look at progress, see what they’ve learned, and offer any guidance if it’s needed.
+Managers should build employee development plans to set milestones and help their teams achieve their goals.

 Employee development can’t happen in isolation and your people need to feel that they’re part of a culture that respects, values, and facilitates learning.
 A culture where employees are supported with their development and aren’t afraid to make mistakes is the foundation for success.
 They should be given the freedom to schedule training around their work and encouraged to play an active role to decide what skills they want to learn based on their career goals.
 After all, employees who are invested in their own L&D are more likely to be engaged with their training!